 A powerhouse plant-based recipe, this Mediterranean Quinoa Salad is loaded with plant-based protein, a myriad of veggies, and a refreshing dressing for a healthy salad you’ll love!
 Serve it as a tasty appetizer or a satisfying main course that’s guaranteed to please.

 What you’ll need for the best Mediterranean quinoa salad

 The beauty of this salad is that once you gather and prepare the ingredients, it comes together in minutes!
 You can absolutely make modifications, but here are the ingredients we suggest using and why we love them for this delicious salad:

 - Chopped red onions have a more intense flavor than other types of onions, especially in raw form.
 We recommend cutting them up small so that you don’t have any overpowering chunks of onion.
-If you’re looking for something more mild, shallots and yellow onions work well as a substitute!
+If you’re looking for something milder, shallots and yellow onions work well as a substitute!

-- Kalamata olives are the briny ingredient that pull this salad together.
-They are tart and salty, and balance out the rest of the ingredients very well.
+- Kalamata olives are the briny ingredient that pulls this salad together.
+They are tart and salty and balance out the rest of the ingredients very well.

-- Red bell peppers add just the right amount of crunch to this mediterranean salad.
+- Red bell peppers add just the right amount of crunch to this Mediterranean quinoa salad.
 Compared to green bell peppers, red peppers are less bitter.
 You can easily swap in yellow bell peppers or orange bell peppers.